 Of all the florals at a perfumer’s disposal, tuberose is probably the most potent, intoxicating, and divisive.
-Depending on how it’s used, it can range from the green and fresh to the downright exotic and erotic.
+Depending on how it’s used, it can range from green and fresh to downright exotic and erotic.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 There was a time when the white floral was synonymous with the forbidden and all sorts of carnality.
 Young women, especially, might be led astray if exposed to the temptations of tuberose at night.

 Originally from Mexico, it is now mainly grown in India, Egypt and France.
 Tuberose absolute is expensive to produce so perfumers will sometimes use a mix of naturals and synthetics to produce a similar effect.

 We present the best of the genre, from the classics to more recent releases, in a variety of styles and budgets.
 And no tuberose isn’t just for women, so we’ve included several unisex options here too.

 Where known, the name of the perfumer is included in brackets after the name of the fragrance.

 There are several classic tuberose fragrances on the market, including Frédéric Malle Carnal Flower EDP and Diptyque Do Son EDT.
 However, Robert Piguet Fracas remains the benchmark against which all others are measured.
 It was inducted into the Fragrance Foundation’s Hall of Fame in 2006.

 Tuberose is known for its intensity and this EDP, which was launched in 1948, takes it to the max in a most elegant way.